Multimodal Laryngoscopic Video Analysis for Assisted Diagnosis of Vocal Fold Paralysis: Experimental Settings

 \subsection{Evaluation Metrics}

 To comprehensively evaluate the performance of our proposed system, we employed several widely recognized metrics, including accuracy, precision, sensitivity~(recall), specificity, F-score, the mean of sensitivity and specificity, and the area under the receiver operating characteristic curve (ROC-AUC).
-Together, these metrics, as detailed in Table~\ref{tab:audio-model}, highlight the robustness and clinical applicability of the proposed system.
+Together, these metrics highlight the robustness and clinical applicability of the proposed system.